-Globalization has suffered a spate of sharp democratic rebukes over the past few years, not least the UK 'Brexit' vote and the US presidential election of trade-skeptic Donald Trump.
-The recent rise in economic nationalism in many countries has vexed globalization's cheerleaders, who are quick to point out that despite individual losses for some, the aggregate gains from trade and immigration are positive and, moreover, that technological change is at least as responsible as foreign competition in driving job losses.
-However accurate they may be, these arguments fail to acknowledge two key forces underpinning today's protectionist groundswell: labor market frictions and rising inequality, which together may feed popular support for trade restrictions, despite aggregate long-run gains from globalization.
-This paper incorporates both factors into a workhorse dynamic political economy model to gain new insight on the drivers and consequences of today's rising protectionism.
+quick to point out that despite individual losses for some, the aggregate gains from trade and immigration are demonstrably positive and, moreover, that technological change is at least as responsible as foreign competition in driving job losses and economic dislocation in industrialized countries.
+However accurate they may be, these arguments fail to address two key forces underpinning today's protectionist groundswell: labor market frictions and rising inequality, which together feed popular support for nationalist economic policies despite the aggregate gains from globalization.
+This paper incorporates both factors into a workhorse dynamic political economy model to gain new insight on the drivers and consequences of protectionism.

-We show that when economic adjustment is slow and the gains from trade are skewed toward the top, protectionist surges are a natural and long-lasting democratic response to unanticipated macroeconomic changes.
-Crucially, this prediction holds even when shocks deliver immediate aggregate welfare gains, even if those gains will eventually be shared by a majority of voters, even when the shocks are driven by technology instead of trade, and even in the presence of redistributive income taxes and transfers.
-The key mechanism underlying these findings is fundamentally a timing mis-match: structural change takes time, while politics can respond more quickly.
-So, even if in the long run most individuals would be 'winners' from more open borders, in the short run, many workers suffer when labor market frictions hamper their potential to respond to a changing marketplace.
-In the immediate aftermath of negative labor market shocks, import-competing workers have a stronger incentive to use tariffs to boost market demand for their labor.
-Remedial trade protection slows the eventual process of trade adjustment, however, which slows the subsequent rate of political and economic adjustment over time, with long-lasting welfare consequences.
+We show that when economic adjustment is slow and the gains from openness are skewed toward the top, protectionist surges may be a natural and long-lasting democratic response to unanticipated macroeconomic shocks.
+Crucially, this prediction holds even when those shocks deliver immediate aggregate welfare gains; even when those gains will eventually be shared by a majority of voters; even when the shocks are driven by technology instead of trade; and even in the presence of redistributive income taxes and transfers.
+The explantation is fundamentally one of timing mis-match: structural change takes time, but politics can change quickly.
+Even if most workers eventually would be 'winners' from more open borders following a macroeconomic shock, many will suffer in the short run because labor market frictions hamper their potential to respond to changes in the global marketplace.
+In the immediate aftermath of a labor market shock, adversely-affected workers thus may resort to using nationalist economic policies to boost market demand for their labor.
+Remedial protectionism in turn slows the subsequent process of economic adjustment, and therefore future political choices, with long-lasting welfare consequences.

-The core of our paper formalizes this insight by developing a dynamic political economy model to identify the short and long-run consequences of labor market frictions in a responsive democratic political environment.
+The core of our paper formalizes this insight by developing a dynamic political economy model to identify the short and longrun consequences of labor market frictions in a responsive democratic political environment.
 We consider unanticipated changes in the terms of trade and skill-biased technological change, and show that the sharp democratic reactions to these macroeconomic shocks may impose long-lasting efficiency costs by distorting future economic decisions.
-We then use the model to evaluate the extent to which domestic economic policies (including income taxes, universal basic income, or education) or multilateral trade agreements will soften or sharpen the political consequences of macroeconomic shocks for trade policy.
-A short final section of the paper presents recent data from the US, UK, and comparable trading partners in the context of our theory.
-These data exhibit patterns consistent with recent rise in popular support for economic nationalism embodied in Brexit and 'America First' policies.
+We then use the model to evaluate the extent to which domestic economic policies (including income taxes, universal basic income, or education) or multilateral trade agreements will soften or sharpen the political consequences of macroeconomic shocks.
+A final section of the paper explores the recent Brexit and 'America First' phenomena through the lens of our model.

-Our framework provides a new and very different lens through which to understand contemporary trade policy than the well-understood "Protection for Sale" theories pioneered by Grossman and Helpman (1994).
-While there is substantial evidence that special interest lobbying has played a central role in shaping trade policy for most of modern history,1 the same explanations seem incomplete in the context of today's populist protectionism, which is often squarely at odds with corporate interests.
+Our framework provides a new model for understanding contemporary trade policy, distinct from the well understood "Protection for Sale" theory pioneered by Grossman and Helpman (1994).
+While there is substantial evidence that special interest lobbying played a central role in shaping trade policy for much of modern history,1 the same explanations are incomplete in the context of today's populist protectionism, which is generally at odds with corporate interests.
 By emphasizing the role of popular politics in the presence of wage inequality, labor market frictions, and rapid technological and global market changes, our model delivers predictions consistent with recent experience.
-Our findings also complement important recent evidence on the role of trade in exacerbating identity politics:2 to the extent that rising economic vulnerability exacerbates underlying group allegiances, then trade and technology shocks may trigger rising polarization in political identity, consistent with recent evidence found by Autor, Dorn, Hanson, and Majlesi (2020) in response to the terms-of-trade 'China Shock'.
+Our findings also complement important recent evidence on the role of trade in exacerbating identity politics:2 to the extent that rising economic vulnerability exacerbates underlying group allegiances, then trade and technology shocks may trigger rising polarization in political identity, consistent with the recent findings of Autor et al. (2020) in response to the terms-of-trade 'China Shock'.